timwie/steward/README.md

 ```

 #### Admin Commands
+- Use the `/players` command to find your login, and make sure to add it to
-- Make sure you add your own login to the `super_admin_whitelist` in the controller config.
+  the `super_admin_whitelist` in the controller config.
 - List available commands by typing `/help` into the chat in-game.

 #### Supervision